Wappsto/Wappsto-TestProject-Addon/README.md

 WAPPSTO_DEVELOPER_USERNAME : <dev_dashboard_account_email>
 WAPPSTO_DEVELOPER_PASSWORD : <dev_dashboard_account_password>
 ```
 Note that the developer account needs to have permission to claim the network UUID.
+Also note that the github build action does not run tests that depend on the admin panel, since it cannot be accessed outside Seluxit's local network.